TheMaster1127/Minecraft-in-AHK/README.md

 ### October 23, 2023
 - Added leaves, logs, and trees, and fixed some bugs.
 Now you can't interact with a block surrounded by other blocks there needs to be at least 1 air block.

+### October 25, 2023
+- Added a better inventory, and now you can also select items from the inventory to use.
+Also, you can just right-click on a block within your range to select it.
+Also added a sound when selecting a block in the inventory.
+Also, fixed some bugs.